 Watching a murmuration of starlings in mid-air — that's what the flocking behavior is called, a murmuration — is to experience firsthand the power and mystery of the natural world.

-"I think that the core feeling is a sense of awe," says Mario Pesendorfer, a postdoctoral associate at the Cornell Lab of Ornithology who's also a research associate at the Smithsonian's Migratory Bird Center.
+"I think that the core feeling is a sense of awe," says Mario Pesendorfer, a postdoctoral research associate at the Institute of Forest Ecology at the University of Natural Resources and Life Sciences, Vienna.
 "The spatial scale of something that is moving very rapidly — which we are utterly unable to do — and the visual patterning that occurs when a lot of individuals are doing the same thing ... really mesmerizes us."

 To scientists like Pesendorfer, murmurations do more than that.
 They spark curiosity.
 And they spark scientists like Pesendorfer to figure out how swarming animals — like birds and bees and fish — can better our own lives.